-Jeep Fuel Injector Diagnosis and Troubleshooting (Leaks, Rough Idle, Short Circuits)
+Stock Jeep Fuel Injector Issues (Leaks, Rough Idle, Short Circuits)

-Whether your Jeep is 10 years ago or 25 years ago, you've got fuel injectors installed on the engine.
+Whether your Jeep is 10 years or 25 years old, you've got fuel injectors installed in your engine.
 Unfortunately they're also the most commonly overlooked item on a maintenance schedule due to their high dealer cost.
-Most can't pay $80-100 a piece when you have four, six, or eight of them!
+Most can't pay to routinely replace @ $80-100 a piece when you have four, six, or eight of them!
 Typically injectors are used until they're failing and that can be a long dwindling road.
 We inherently get used to our vehicles and forget how good they once ran.
-Let's see if you are suffering from this.
+Chances are you are suffering from this.

 Most Jeep fuel injectors from the mid 1980s to mid-late 2000s were made by Siemens Deka.
 Though Siemens makes some great injectors, there are flaws that make them prone to failures and poor spray patterns.